PhilBug/perplexity-mpc/README.md

 ```

 You can specify which Perplexity model to use by setting the `PERPLEXITY_MODEL` environment variable.
 If not specified, it defaults to "sonar-pro".
+You can also specify which Perplexity reasoning model to use by setting the `PERPLEXITY_REASONING_MODEL` environment variable.
+If not specified, it defaults to "sonar-reasoning-pro".

 ### NPX